How much food should I store for an emergency?

 In the last couple of years we've seen so many instances of unexpected, prolonged power outages and water supply contamination that this year we’ve updated our recommendation to encourage people to store at least seven days of food and water for each family member and pet (please don't forget to plan for your pets; many of our customers who have survived outages and disasters say they now keep a month supply of canned or dry food and necessary medications in reserve).

 Though it's hard for most of us to believe in the modern era, severe weather can cause outages of a week or more, and it's happened quite frequently in the very recent past.
-Whichever brands and types of food you store should be shelf-stable, packaged in waterproof containers, nutritious and shouldn’t require cooking.
+Whichever brands and types of food you store should be shelf-stable, packaged in waterproof and airtight containers, nutritious and shouldn’t require cooking.
 That’s a pretty short list of food, and you’re going to get sick of peanut butter and canned tuna really fast if you don’t investigate other options.
 Our ready-to-eat freeze-dried meals offer variety, a long shelf life, and can even be prepared with cold water.

 Will you be a Good Samaritan?